 It’s the manual aspect of entering the details of your calls and meetings into an activity.
 Or updating your opportunity (or potential) with the latest on the negotiations.

 There are features that can help speed this up, of course.
 From automatic email importing and linking to updating opportunity values based on the latest quote sent out.

 But there will always be a manual element to it.
 Where else will you get the details of what was discussed in that call or meeting?
 Or record a salesperson’s considered view of how the deal is shaping up?
 Or when they think it will close?

-These details are what give you all that rich history of your relationship with your leads.
+These details are what give you all that rich history of your relationship with your sales leads.
 And we all know that the relationship is a huge part of winning a sale.